 (Above-Below) East Coast Main Line memories!
 Class V2 No 60967 storms through Grantham on 2nd February 1957.
 (Below) Class A4 No 60028 Walter K Whigham light engine at Grantham for the 'up' 'Flying Scotsman' on 20th August 1952.

-(Below) Class A4 No 60003 Andrew K McCosh shows his paces through Hitchin with a northbound train.
-This A4 (originally No 4494 Osprey) was renamed Andrew K McCosh in October 1942 after the LNER Director who came from the North British Railway to be Chairman of the LNER Committee responsible for locomotive building and repair.
+(Above-Below) A nameplate from Class A4 60003 Andrew K McCosh went under the hammer for £21,000 at a Great Western Railwayana Auction in April 2015.
+The plate is in two parts, one measuring 39.625in x 7.5in and the other 47.375in x 7.5in, making the overall length of 87ins.
+Built at Doncaster in August 1937 under Works No 1859 and numbered 4494, the locomotive was originally named Osprey but it was renamed Andrew K McCosh in October 1942 after the LNER Director, who came from the North British Railway to be Chairman of the LNER Committee responsible for locomotive building and repair.
 The A4 became No 3 in 1946 and renumbered BR 60003 two years later.
 It was allocated new to Heaton in August 1937, then Doncaster and Grantham, before moving in May 1939 to Kings Cross where it spent the best part of its working life as one of Top Shed's star performers.
 It was withdrawn on 29th December 1962 and cut up at Doncaster Works in January 1963.
-An engraved brass worksplate measuring 13¼" x 7½", with the back clearly stamped 4494, sold for £4,500 at a Great Central Railwayana Auction in October 2011
+(Below) Here No 60003 Andrew K McCosh shows its paces through Hitchin with a northbound train.

 (Above) Built at Darlington in October 1948, Class A1 Pacific No 60133 Pommern makes a fine sight on the southbound 'Yorkshire Pullman' at Great Ponton on 20th August 1952.
 A Copley Hill shed (56C) for much of its life, 60133 was regularly used on the Kings Cross service out of Leeds, and was the first of 13 members of the class to be named after a thoroughbred racehorse.
 The other twelve were: 60117 Bois Roussel, 60121 Silurian, 60125 Scottish Union, 60128 Bongrace, 60134 Foxhunter, 60136 Alcazar, 60138 Boswell, 60144 King's Courier, 60148 Aboyeur, 60149 Amadis, 60150 Willbrook and 60153 Flamboyant.
 For the reccord, the racehorse, Pommern, ran ten times and won seven races.
 As a three-year-old in 1915 he won the 2000 Guineas at Newmarket and the Epsom Derby and St. Leger Stakes to win the English Triple Crown.
 He was retired to stud in 1916, but no such luck awaited 60133.
 The loco finished her days on the scrap heap in June 1965.
 (Photo Inset) A locomotive headboard, as used on this luxury Pullmam service from Kings Cross to Leeds and Harrogate, with portions for Hull and Bradford.This board is cast aluminium 39¾" wide with integral bracket to the rear, and went under the hammer at a recent Great Central Railwayana Auction.